 These are fake deadlines, without real urgency behind them and without any loss of business or clients.
 They are dangerous because they create fake rush, get people to work late hours for no good reason, and in the end there is nothing to celebrate for what they did.

-Regulatory: These are changes that are forced on a company usually by Government or Market regulations.
+These are changes that are forced on a company usually by Government or Market regulations.
+Event-driven:

 Keep asking from all the points of view.
 This is a good exercise that Agile teams are used to doing since they constantly split their stories into smaller work.
 Now bring all that into splitting the work for the deadline into smaller BUT meaningful and valuable pieces.